-- Completion of undergraduate major and Hallmarks Core requirements within the first three years of undergraduate study - Students may not opt to take any of the program's prerequisite courses or any of the major's core courses as credit/no credit. - Overall minimum 3.0 GPA for all college coursework (including transfer courses) - Students must earn a semester grade point average of 3.0 or above during Years 1, 2 and 3. - Students whose semester GPA falls below the required 3.0 will be placed on academic probation. - Students are dismissed from the BS/MS program if on academic probation for two consecutive semesters, or any three semesters. - Overall minimum 3.0 GPA in occupational therapy program prerequisites (minimum grades of "B-" or better in all occupational therapy program prerequisite courses are required) - All Occupational Therapy program prerequisite courses must be completed by the end of spring semester, Year 3. - Students may repeat only one program prerequisite course to improve their overall prerequisite GPA, and must earn a minimum B- on the second attempt in order to be removed from probation.
+- Completion of undergraduate major and Hallmarks Core requirements within the first three years of undergraduate study - Students may not opt to take any of the program's prerequisite courses or any of the major's core courses as credit/no credit. - Overall minimum 3.0 GPA for all college coursework (including transfer courses) - Students must earn a semester grade point average of 3.0 or above during Years 1, 2 and 3. - Students whose semester GPA falls below the required 3.0 will receive an academic alert from the program. - Students are dismissed from the BS/MS program if academic alerts are issued for two consecutive semesters, or any three semesters. - Overall minimum 3.0 GPA in occupational therapy program prerequisites (minimum grades of "B-" or better in all occupational therapy program prerequisite courses are required) - All Occupational Therapy program prerequisite courses must be completed by the end of spring semester, Year 3. - Students may repeat only one program prerequisite course to improve their overall prerequisite GPA, and must earn a minimum B- on the second attempt in order to progress in the B.S./M.S. program.
 Both grades will be included in the -prerequisite GPA calculation (i.e., first time and repeat time.)

-- o Students who earn below a B- in more than one prerequisite course will be dismissed from the BS/MS program. - Students may not repeat a course once Year 3 (spring) has been completed. - Approval of the OT Program's Admission's Committee
+- Students who earn below a B- in more than one prerequisite course will be dismissed from the BS/MS program. - Students may not repeat a course once Year 3 (spring) has been completed. - Approval of the OT Program's Admission's Committee